malejaps/my_QA_guide/TestCases/test-case-template.md

 |  Step 2    |      Expected Result of Step 2            |
 ...

-*Steps for exceptions path and happy path (one case for both: first exception path, then happy path.
+*Steps for exceptions path and happy path (one test case for both: first exception path, then happy path.
 Or one test case for each path)

 ### Author
 Author name of test case